AdobeDocs/control-panel.en/help/instances-settings/using/external-accounts.md

 ---
 product: campaign
 solution: Campaign
-title: Connect MID/RT instances
+title: Connect MID/RT instances (hybrid model)
-description: Learn how to connect MID/RT instances to Control Panel.
+description: Learn how to connect MID/RT instances to Control Panel wbhen using an hybrid hosting model.
 feature: Control Panel
 role: Architect
 level: Intermediate
 ---

-# Connect MID/RT instances
+# Connect MID/RT instances (hybrid model)

 >[!CONTEXTUALHELP]
 >id="cp_externalaccounts_url"
 >title="Subdomain details"
 >abstract="In this screen, customers with an hybrid hosting model can provide their MID/RT instances present in their marketing instance in order to perform specific actions in Control Panel."

-Control Panel allows customers with an hybrid hosting model to perform specific action in Control Panel by providing their MID/RT instances present in their marketing instance.
+Control Panel allows customers with an hybrid hosting model to leverage specific Control Panel capabilities.
+To do this, they need to provide in Control Panel the MID/RT instances present in their marketing instance.

 For more information on hosting models, refer to [Campaign Classic documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/installing-campaign-classic/architecture-and-hosting-models/hosting-models-lp/hosting-models.html).

 ## Connect a MID/RT instance {#connect}